Skip to Main Content

 You'll need to use a hanging indent for block quotations and your MLA style Works Cited or APA style References page.
 Once you know the trick, it's easier done than said:*

-1. Place your cursor at the beginning of your citation, before any text.
+1. Place your cursor at the beginning of your citation, and highlight it.

 To Apply Formatting to Multiple Citations